 Is a Luxury Grill Worth the Higher Price Tag?

-We consider grills starting around the $1,000 price point to be the introduction to the “luxury” grill monicor.
+We consider grills starting around the $1,000 price point to be the introduction to the luxury grill level.
 Though this price point may seem arbitrary, it’s here you’ll begin to really see true quality differences.
-With that said, luxury grills can climb upwards of $15,000 or more for reasons we’ll get into later in this article.
+With that said, luxury grills can climb upwards of $15,000 for reasons we’ll get into later in this article.

-When we’re asked about the different classes of grills, we typically talk about four distinct price tiers: budget, entry-level luxury, mid-range luxury, and high-end luxury.
-When speaking of these tiers of grills, think about how the same applies for cars - each step up in class finds different qualities, features, and of course price.
+When we’re asked about the different classes of grills, we typically talk about four distinct price tiers: budget, entry-level luxury, mid-range luxury and high-end luxury.
+When speaking of these tiers of grills, think about how the same applies for cars: each step up in class finds different qualities, features and price.